Symptoms of lymphoma

 - skin conditions, such as eczema or psoriasis

-- some medicines, including penicillin, drugs used to treat epilepsy (phenytoin and carbamazepine), cephalosporins (a type of antibiotic) and the covid-19 vaccination.
+- some medicines, including penicillin, drugs used to treat epilepsy (phenytoin and carbamazepine), cephalosporins (an antibiotic drug) and the covid-19 vaccination.

 Fatigue